subihackwell/AWS-VPC-Deployment-with-Terraform/README.md

 - **Security Group** – Controls inbound and outbound traffic; allows SSH (port 22) and HTTP (port 80) for the web server.
 - **EC2 Instance** – Deployed within the public subnet as a web server.

-This project is **modularized**, with separate Terraform modules for the VPC, subnet, and EC2 instance, demonstrating best practices in resource organization and reusability.
+This project is **modularized**, with separate Terraform modules for the VPC, subnet, and EC2 instance, causing it to be proficient in resource organization and reusability.

 ---